-- Autoflow process (5%) Whether there's an autoflow/auto-fill process for automatically filling a book with images, how easy it was to use, and how effective it was with our test photos.
+- Autoflow process (5%) Whether there's an autoflow/auto-fill process for automatically filling a book with images, how easy it is to use, and how effective it is with our test photos.

-- Ordering process (5%) How easy it was to make a purchase once the book was completed.
+- Ordering process (5%) How easy it is to make a purchase once the book is completed.